 If you purchase these books from Amazon, you’ll be using our affiliate links for which we receive a small commission; thank you for your support!

 Classic.
 Had I read this tome from Tim Ferriss while I was in college, I would have been able to semi-retire by now and taken up some of the many action verbs we have planned.
 With that said, if you haven’t read this, give it a go. 🙂

 After reading this book, we decided to launch a business to meet an under-served need.
-I have so much to share on this subject, but I’ll save it for later.

 The Intelligent Investor